mykola2312/fot-save-edit/README.md

 **Let's begin!**
 We need to find entity of our player.
 This can be achieved by ```find-entities``` command with ```--find``` option.
-In ```--find``` option we can entity by value of their properties, for example by slot on the screen
+In ```--find``` option we can match entities by value of their properties, for example by slot on the screen

 ![](readme/gui-slot.webp)